 Step 4: We implement the CAD Interface at the remaining agencies

 After testing is complete, the CAD Interface will be set up at the remaining agencies.
-For individual agencies, see Implementing CAD Interface at the agency level for the steps that will be completed at each agency.
+For individual agencies, see Implementing CAD Interface at the agency level for the steps that will be completed at each agency, including configuring any necessary mappings between codes used by the CAD system and the corresponding values used in their Informant system, such as mapping complaint types between the CAD system and their Informant system.

 Step 5: We monitor and ensure the interface is working as expected